joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step2/README.md

 ## Quantum ESPRESSO

-Quantum ESPRESSO (QE) is a suite of Open-Source software for electronic-structure calculations and materials modeling.
+Quantum ESPRESSO (QE) is an Open-Source software suite for electronic-structure calculations and materials modelling.
 It is based on density-functional theory, plane waves, and pseudopotentials.

 Lattice Dynamics (LD) simulations are used to study the vibrations of atoms in a crystal lattice.
 These simulations can provide information about the phonon dispersion curves of a material, which is vital for understanding thermal and mechanical properties.